Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 - `Number.MAX_SAFE_INTEGER` - The largest safe integer you can work with.
 You can use larger numbers but math operations may not work as expected.
 - `Number.MAX_VALUE` - The maximum mueric value representable in JS.
 - `Number.MIN_SAFE_INTEGER` - The smallest safe integer you can work with.
-- `Number.MIN_VALUE` - The msallest positive numeric value representable in JS.
+- `Number.MIN_VALUE` - The smallest positive numeric value representable in JS.
 - `Number.NEGATIVE_INFINITY` - Represents negative infinity
 - `Number.NaN` - Not a Number.
 - `Number.POSITIVE_INFINITY` - Positive infinity